daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A painter turned self taught full stack developer
-Attending Coding Dojo's Immersive Software Development bootcamp to become an overall better developer!
-Practicing the working remote work-flow and responsibilties with the move to virtual.
-I am passionate about personal growth and continued learning!
+Attending an immersive software development bootcamp to become an overall better developer!
+Practicing the working remote work-flow and responsibilties with the shift to virtual.
+I am passionate about using technologies to improve our lives, personal growth and continued learning!

 #### Here are a collection of projects that I've developed throughout my software development journey!